Sir-Apple/WeatherApp/README.md

 ### Downloading and Testing

-It is pretty simple to download this App:
+It is pretty simple to download this Weather App:
 1. Download the zip file
 2. Extract the zip file
 3. Find the index.html file and open it